Viscoelastic materials are most energy efficient when loaded and unloaded at equal rates: Discussion

 For biological materials with a broad distribution of relaxation times, various levels of the hierarchical material structure could respond differently to asymmetry in the loading and unloading rates.
 The materials that comprise biological springs are often composite materials that yield a complex mechanical response to deformation~\cite{burrows2008resilin,patek2011bouncy}.
 Biological materials have a multi-scale hierarchical structure that causes multiple important length-scales and timescales to emerge in response to mechanical deformation~\cite{bao2003cell,buehler2007nano,fung2013biomechanics,tang2021dynamic}.
 This hierarchical structure results in a broad viscoelastic relaxation spectrum caused by the different dynamical properties at the individual protein level~\cite{bao2003cell} and at the whole tissue level~\cite{fung2013biomechanics,tang2021dynamic}.

 In our measurements here, we are operating at the tissue-level and see pronounced differences with a $\sim$ 20\% drop in resilience at asymmetric rates.
 At the next level down from the whole tissue, tendons are comprised of tendon fascicles.
 Rosario \& Roberts examined the mechanical properties of rat tail tendon fascicles and observed no dependence on rate-asymmetry~\cite{rosario2020loading}.
 This suggests that perhaps the important broadening of the relaxation spectrum of tendon for its rate-asymmetric behavior occurs at the tissue-level.
 However, there are some important limitations to this comparison.
-The fascicle measurements were performed at close to symmetric rates (only a factor of 0.5-4x difference in loading/unloading rate), the lower forces of fascicles yielded noisier data, and there are functional differences between rat tail tendon and frog plantaris tendon.
+The fascicle measurements were performed at close to symmetric rates (only a factor of 0.5-4x difference in loading/unloading rate), the lower forces of fascicles yielded noisier data, and there are functional differences between rat tail tendon and the energy storing tendons we examined in this work.
 Future work comparing the relaxation spectrum across multiple levels of biological material structure would provide insight into the emergence of rate-asymmetry.
+Structural differences found in energy storing versus positional tendons~\cite{shearer2017relative} may also reveal differences in the rate-asymmetric response of tendons.